jjerin861/ComapreZip/README.md

 # matcher
-Got Archives? matcher's compare feature allows you to compare the contents of zip,csv,txt files
+Got files? matcher's compare feature allows you to compare the contents of zip,csv,txt files

 ## Basic Usage